-We are not aware of any plans by any significant shareholders, other than the Selling Shareholder, to dispose of significant numbers of our ordinary shares or the ADSs.
+We are not aware of any plans by any significant shareholders, other than the Selling Shareholder (subject to the lock-up agreement described above), to dispose of significant numbers of our ordinary shares or the ADSs.
 We cannot predict what effect, if any, future sales of our ordinary shares or the ADSs, or the availability of ordinary shares or ADSs for future sale, will have on the trading price of the ADSs from time to time.
 Sales of substantial amounts of our ordinary shares or the ADSs in the public market, or the perception that these sales could occur, could adversely affect the trading price of the ADSs.